HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 #### Multi-cluster service management

 The management platform supports the management of multiple sets of compute node clusters.
-After logging in to the management platform, users can select specific clusters on the \"compute node selection\" page to enter the management.
-At the same time, the \"compute node selection\" page supports real-time display of the running status of all compute node instances in the cluster and all instances in the ConfigDB.
+After logging in to the management platform, users can select specific clusters on the "compute node selection" page to enter the management.
+At the same time, the "compute node selection" page supports real-time display of the running status of all compute node instances in the cluster and all instances in the ConfigDB.

 ![](assets/white-paper/image17.png)